 How Long Does Ecstasy Stay in Your System?

-Have you ever wondered how long does Ecstasy stay in your system?
+So, how long does ecstasy stay in your system?
 The answer to this question relies on knowing the effects of this drug on the body.
-The effects of ecstasy typically last between 3-6 hours, depending on the dose and the individual.
+The effects of ecstasy typically last between three and six hours, depending on the dose and the individual.
 However, the drug can remain in the body for much longer.
 The amount of time that MDMA stays in the system can vary depending on several factors, including:

 - The dose taken